nikkishimao/FoodDeliveryAnalysis/README.md

 efficient business intelligence reporting, performance monitoring, and operational decision- making.

-Our goal is to design a comprehensive data warehouse that enables deeper insights into the customer journey—from placing an order to final delivery—as well as restaurant performance and driver efficiency across regions.</p>
+With Isha Kadam, Purtee Bhise, and Tharuni Tekula, we designed a comprehensive data warehouse that enables deeper insights into the customer journey, from placing an order to final delivery, as well as restaurant performance and driver efficiency across regions.</p>

 <h2>Objectives</h2>